multisynq/m4u-tutorials/docs/syncvar_syncrpc/syncvar_syncrpc.md

 ## Troubleshooting

-- **Variables not synchronizing**: Ensure the class inherits from `SyncedBehaviour` and the `[SyncVar]` attribute is correctly applied.
+- **Variables not synchronizing**: Ensure the class inherits from `SyncedBehaviour` and the `[SynqVar]` attribute is correctly applied.
 - **Performance issues**: Check if you're synchronizing too many variables or using too small update intervals.
 - **Inconsistent state**: Verify that all clients are running the same version of the game and that no desynchronization is occurring due to frame rate differences or network latency.

-For more complex issues, enable debugging by setting `dbg = true` in the `SyncVarMgr` class and check the Unity console for detailed logs.
+For more complex issues, enable debugging by setting `dbg = true` in the `SynqVarMgr` class and check the Unity console for detailed logs.